LiuJoyceC/LiuJoyceC.github.io/_posts/2015-09-11-introduction.md

 D3 was pretty fun too, and I got to write a cute Mario-Kart-themed Collider game using that library during the second week.
 [Check it out here!](http://codepen.io/LiuJoyceC/full/XmrLdQ/) Drag the players around with your mouse to avoid getting hit by the flying Koopa shells.

+The most difficult part of this whole experience: missing out on a social life.
+So many birthdays, housewarmings, and going-away parties where I couldn't be there for some of my closest friends.
+I even get paranoid sometimes and wonder if my friends will eventually forget I exist.
+My weekends only consist of Sunday, so I try to go out with friends on Saturday night if I manage to finish my assignments before the end of the night.
+In the first two weeks, I thought the perfect way to unwind after such a long week was to get drunk with friends.
+However, I quickly realized that when you only have a one-day weekend, it is not worth it to spend that entire day hungover and not able to truly relax.
+Then Monday just comes too quickly and you feel like you got no break at all.
+So the secret to not burning out is to go have fun with friends but NOT get too drunk.
+Then I can enjoy a wonderful Sunday and feel slightly more refreshed on Monday.

 Despite being sleep-deprived and having very little of a social life for 3 months, I'm so stoked about how much I'm learning and can't wait to unleash these mad skills in the real world in just a few months!